RupeshKumar4511/Operating-System/README.md

 A word is the natural data unit used by a CPU for processing.
 Its size can vary depending on the architecture (e.g., 4 bytes in a 32-bit architecture or 8 bytes in a 64-bit architecture).
 <br>
-The word size is the amount of data that the CPU can handle in a single operation, often aligning with the CPU's register size.
+The word size is the amount of data that the CPU can handle in a single operation, often aligning with the CPU's register size. or
+It is the minimum unit to represent the memory.
 <br>
 Page Table : Page Table is a data structure used by the operating system which helps MMU in mapping between logical addresses and physical addresses.
 <br>